 With the sun beating down on the steel all day, it’s natural to wonder whether your soil will stay cool and wet enough for your plants.

-Furthermore, the galvanized bed does a great job of helping maintain the heat in the beds toward the tail-end of the grow season.
+Furthermore, the galvanized bed does a great job of helping maintain the heat in the beds toward the tail-end of the growing season.
 The bed will work as an insulator to keep the temperatures inside the bed more consistent.

 How High Should My Galvanized Steel Raised Bed Be?